×

 What’s important to note is that this loan only covers unsecured debt (debt that isn’t backed by an asset like a home or car).

-If you are interested in getting a debt consolidation loan, you would need to apply for it from a credit lender.
+If you are interested in getting a consolidation loan, you would need to apply for it from a credit lender like any personal loan.
 Most banks offer this service.
 The bank will check your affordability and credit score and then determine whether or not you qualify for the loan.
+If you have a poor credit score, you might not be approved.
+If you are approved, you might be approved with a high interest rate.

-If you are struggling to make your monthly debt repayments, you have a poor credit score, and you have no extra money to put towards your debts, debt review is the option you need.
+If you are struggling to afford to pay your monthly payments, you have a poor credit score, and you have no extra money to put towards your debts, to get some debt relief you will want to consider debt review.

-Debt review, also known as debt counselling, is a way to help you pay off your debt without taking on more debt.
+Debt review, also known as debt counselling, is a way to help you tackle your debt without taking anymore on.

-You apply for debt review with a registered Debt Counsellor or debt counselling company and they will first determine whether or not you are over-indebted.
+You apply for debt review with a registered Debt Counsellor or debt counselling company (credit counselling agency).
+They will first determine whether or not you are over-indebted.

-If you are found to be over-indebted, the Debt Counsellor will work out a debt repayment plan based on your debt obligations and daily expenses.
+If you are found to be over-indebted, the Counsellor will work out a repayment plan based on your debt obligations and daily expenses.

-The Debt Counsellor will, during this time, approach your creditors for reduced interest rates for your loans.
+The Counsellor will, during this time, approach your creditors for reduced interest rates for your loans.

-You will then, like a debt consolidation loan, pay one reduced monthly installment for all your debt.
+You will then, like a consolidation loan, pay one reduced monthly installment for all your debt.

 Debt review is a legally regulated process by the National Credit Regulator (NCR) and your repayment plan is granted by a Court Order and because of this, your assets like your home and car, are protected.
-This means that during the time you are under debt review, your assets cannot be repossessed.
+This means that during the time you are under the process, your assets cannot be repossessed.

 Let us contact you